slow-boat/openwrt/README.md

 ![OpenWrt logo](include/logo.png)

+## Audio Overlay
+To add audio overlay, we need to make a config file for the target you wish to use.
+There are several critical config overrides for the audio application to work, these are appended to the base config, and like magic it should just work on your selected platform.
+Then run `cat configs/audio-overlay.config >> .config`, followed by `make defconfig` to clean up.
+It might be necessary to run `rm -f tmp` and `make clean` if build was done previously due to the deselection of IPV6 support.

+File overlays are added in a configs subdirectory defined by `configs/<arch>-<profile>`.
+For example `configs/x86_64-generic.files` for x86, `configs/arm-rpi.files` for a Rpi.
+The specified directory is recursively copied to `upgrade` directory in the boot partition during the image creation stage.

+On boot, the system mounts the boot partition as `/boot`.

+`/boot/upgrades/*` is recursively copied over the root directory, before expansion and overlay of any `/sysupgrade.tgz` archive that might have been added.
+File permissions are forced to `0x600` for all files, since the file system is usually FAT, so original linux permissions are lost.

+The purpose of this additional overlay is to have a target-specific base config setup that can be manually edited offline, by removing the storage and accessing it on another host.

+By mounting the image boot partition on another host, the user can modify the default settings included in the build files overlay specified in `configs/<arch>-<profile>`.

+It allows things such as wifi authentication and hostname to be configured so that the device can be brought online without an ethernet port or other provisioning, and accessed via dhcp servers dns entry based on hostname.

+For convenience, on SD card based images, the "upgrade" folder can be added and new files installed as a means to inject packages or upgrade system files.
+This is important since the root partition is usually read only squashfs.

+For more complex upgrades, the package should be archived as a tar.gz file, and copied to boot partition `upgrades/sysupgrade.tgz` such that the normal sysupgrade process can be invoked.

+## Default

 OpenWrt Project is a Linux operating system targeting embedded devices.
 Instead of trying to create a single, static firmware, OpenWrt provides a fully writable filesystem with package management.
 This frees you from the